acetinkaya/robotik-arduino-uygulamalari/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Project Status:
-We will update these shares as we make version updates to the related dependencies and software code written in Python programming language.
+We will update these posts as we make version updates to the related posts and software codes written in the relevant programming language.
 You can support my work by giving a star as a like notification from the GitHub section.
 Knowledge grows and develops as it is shared.

 Contributing:
 Pull requests are welcome.
 For major changes, please open a question-and-answer section indicating the relevant Python code to discuss what you'd like to change first.